newsch/hairy_plotter/README.md

 ## Install Instructions

 Make sure you have a running python 3.6.
-Earlier versions might work too, but haven't been tested.
+Earlier versions of Python 3.x might work too, but haven't been tested.
+Python 2.x is Right Out.

 ### macOS and Linux